Bowel surgery

 Colectomy is a surgical procedure that involves the removal of all, or the partial sectioning, of the large intestine (colon).
 The colon is a long tube-shaped organ at the end of the digestive tract.
-A colectomy is necessary to treat or prevent diseases and conditions that affect the colon.
+A colectomy may be required to treat or prevent diseases and conditions that affect the colon.

 Diseases and conditions treated with a total or partial colectomy